OlivierLD/raspberry-coffee/Project.Trunk/System.Languages/LanguageComparison.md

     Does not require compilation.
 Very popular among data scientists, mostly due to its simplicity.
 - [C](#c)
     - Created by Dennis Ritchie, between 1969 and 1973, at Bell Labs.
-    - Immensly adopted on the planet Earth.
+    - Immensely adopted on the planet Earth.
 The oldest of all the ones mentioned here, and still alive and well.
     `C` has no OO features (its avatar `C++` does have some).
 No Functional Programming features.
     Requires explicit memory allocation and de-allocation (`alloc` and `free`), extensively uses _pointers_, which is what leads to vast majority of the bugs `C` developers have to deal with.
 Requires compilation (`gcc`, `cc`, etc, the compiler depends on the machine you are on).